 The Middle Bedroom

 The last room I am sharing is the middle bedroom.
 It’s always been kind of a “mish-mash” room that I have always felt needed some TLC.
 Each bed has a trunk at the end and I bought those at Round Top right after we bought the home.
 My favorite vintage finds in the room are the two architectural porch railings that I hung above the beds.
-I bought these in March of 2020, just after Round Top was closed for COVID, and a vendor was thrilled that I bought them.
-I didn’t dare bargain because they were so cheap and I knew they were going to look great on the shiplap wall.
+These were purchased in March of 2020, just after Round Top was closed for COVID, and a vendor was thrilled that I bought them.
+No bargaining was necessary because they were so cheap and I knew they were going to look great on the shiplap wall.

 It has been so much fun to reminisce about all of these favorite unique vintage items.
-Kind of like I have been vintage flea market shopping today so this tour on my blog has been a great thing!
+Kind of like I have been vintage flea market shopping, so this tour on my blog has been a great thing!

-I only hope you enjoyed it as much as I did.
+I hope you enjoyed it as much as I did.

 Pin the image below to your Craft or fall decor boards on Pinterest (just click the Pin button in the top left corner).
-You can also follow along with me on Pinterest!
+Click here to follow me on Pinterest!